-ELF and ERS have been working with individuals living with lymphangioleiomyomatosis (LAM) and LAM patient organisations to develop patient-led guidance on what matters most to people affected by LAM as part of the Patient Priorities project.
+ELF and ERS have been working with women living with lymphangioleiomyomatosis (LAM) and LAM patient organisations to develop patient-led guidance on what matters most to people affected by LAM.
+A patient advisory group consisting of women with experience of LAM from Denmark, Germany, Italy, Ireland, the Netherlands, Norway, Sweden and the United Kingdom helped to guide the project.

 A survey and workshop were developed jointly by ELF and the European LAM Federation to identify and discuss the top 10 priorities for the diagnosis, treatment and care of women living with LAM.